Faux Fur Footstool Facelift.

 Painting the body of the footstool

 By the time I finished applying the second coat, I was in love.
 Chalk paint is such a blast to use!!
 It goes on easily, does not have strong fumes, and covers like a dream.
-I used this brand and no, I did not use the special brushes recommended by the manufacturer.
+I did not use any special brushes recommended by the manufacturer.
 I just used my favorite brush and little roller – and they worked really well.
 And guess what?
 With chalk paint, you do NOT need to prime – AND it covered in just two coats!!
 To say I am delighted with the outcome is an understatement.

 After the paint had dried thoroughly, I went over the legs and body of the stool with my sander to distress it a bit.
 I didn’t want it to look “perfect”, you know.